mongodb/specifications/source/transactions/transactions.rst

 When to unpin
 ^^^^^^^^^^^^^

+Drivers MUST unpin a ClientSession when a command within a transaction fails with a TransientTransactionError (including a server selection error).
+Transient errors indicate that the transaction in question has already been aborted or that the pinned mongos is down/unavailable.
+Unpinning the session ensures that a subsequent abortTransaction does not block waiting on a server that is unreachable.

-A pinned ClientSession MUST be unpinned after running the initial commitTransaction or abortTransaction attempt regardless if that attempt succeeded or failed.
-When the commitTransaction or abortTransaction attempt fails on the pinned mongos, the session MUST be unpinned and any subsequent (automatic or explicit) retry attempt MUST perform normal mongos server selection.
-When a commitTransaction or abortTransaction attempt succeeds on the pinned mongos, the session MUST also be unpinned.
+Additionally, Drivers MUST unpin a ClientSession after running any commitTransaction or abortTransaction attempt regardless if that attempt succeeded or failed.
+After the initial commit or abort attempt, any mongos can satisfy a subsequent retry.
+Note, when the initial attempt fails with a retryable writes error, the automatic retry attempt MUST perform normal server selection to select an available mongos.

 Starting a new transaction on a pinned ClientSession MUST unpin the session.
 Additionally, any non-transaction operation using a pinned